evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 #### Requesting a Permanent Exemption

 If for some reason your host cannot use a sleep schedule at all, you can request that your host be permanently exempt from the sleep schedule feature.
-If your host is permanently exempt, it won't have a sleep schedule and Evergreen will not stop/start your host according to a recurring sleep schedule.
-This would allow your host to be kept on 24/7.
+If your host is permanently exempt, it won't have any sleep schedule set and Evergreen will not stop/start your host according to a recurring sleep schedule.
+A permanent exemption from setting a sleep schedule would allow your host to be kept on 24/7.
-**Requesting a permanent exemption is not recommended unless you have set up the auto-sleep script (and want it to substitute for a recurring sleep schedule) or you have a particular reason that your host must be kept on at all times.** This is because:

-* Keeping hosts on 24/7 is not an efficient use of AWS resources since the host incurs costs to run while it's not being actively used.
-* Users who occasionally need their host to be kept on can set [temporary exemptions](#temporary-exemptions) when needed.
+**Requesting a permanent exemption is not recommended unless you have set up [the auto-sleep script](#host-auto-sleep-script) (and want it to substitute for a recurring sleep schedule) or you have a particular reason that your host must be kept on at all times.** This is because keeping hosts on 24/7 is not an efficient use of AWS resources since the host incurs costs to run while it's not being actively used.
+In addition, users who only occasionally need their host to be kept on for an extended period of time can set [temporary exemptions](#temporary-exemptions) when needed.

-If you'd like to request a permanent exemption, please file a DEVPROD ticket with Evergreen App as the Dev Prod service and use the title "Permanent exemption request".
+If you'd like to request a permanent exemption, please file a DEVPROD ticket with Evergreen App as the Dev Prod service and use the title "Permanent Exemption Request".
 In it, please include your host ID and an explanation of why you'd like your host to be permanently exempt from the sleep schedule (and if relevant, why alternative options like temporary exemptions would not be sufficient for your usage).

 #### Host Auto-Sleep Script

 The [host sleep script](https://github.com/evergreen-ci/host-sleep-script) is a standalone script-based option that can be used alongside (or as a substitute for) the sleep schedule feature.
-The main benefit of the script over the sleep schedule feature is that it will stop your host based on activity detected in the host, rather than stopping and starting on a recurring weekly schedule.
+The main benefit of the script over using the sleep schedule feature is that it will stop your host based on whether it detects activity in the host (such as active SSH sessions), rather than stopping and starting on a recurring weekly schedule.
 It will automatically turn off your host once there is no activity detected in it for some time.
 Later on, when you SSH into the host, it uses a proxy script on your local computer to turn it back on and SSH into your host.

 In order to use it, you must install the script into your local computer and unexpirable host by following the instructions in [this repo](https://github.com/evergreen-ci/host-sleep-script).

-*Warning:*
+***Caution: Use At Your Own Risk!***
 * This is not an Evergreen feature.
-It modifies your local computer SSH configuration and your unexpirable host's systemd configuration.
+It modifies your local computer SSH configuration and your unexpirable host's systemd configuration to automatically start and stop the host.
-* It may not be free of bugs.
+* The script may have bugs.
 It has been tested in only a handful of setups.
 * It may not work exactly as you'd like for your use case.

-If you choose to use the host sleep script, Evergreen can only provide limited assistance and will not debug your setup.
+If you choose to use the host sleep script, Evergreen can only provide limited assistance and is not responsible for debugging your setup.
 You're highly advised to read over the script and understand how it works before installing it.

 ##### Requesting a Permanent Exemption with the Auto-Sleep Script

-In addition, if you'd like to use the host sleep script _instead of_ the Evergreen sleep schedule feature, you can [request a permanent exemption](#requesting-a-permanent-exemption).
+If you'd like to use the host sleep script _instead of_ the Evergreen sleep schedule feature, you can [request a permanent exemption](#requesting-a-permanent-exemption).
 In the request, please:
-* You're using the sleep script instead of the sleep schedule
+* Mention that you're using the sleep script instead of the sleep schedule.
 * Provide a text snippet of the script output.
 * Show an example in your host's event logs where the host sleep script successfully stopped your host due to inactivity.